 Although I don’t use a food processor every day, I do use one a lot.
 The Breville Sous Chef is a terrific tool.
 It’s got a powerful 1200-watt motor that grates through a block of cheese in a flash, a large 16-cup capacity workbowl with measurements marked on the outside, an extra wide feed tube for handling large items like whole potatoes, and a timer that will count up or down.
 There is also a smaller inner 2 1/2 cup workbowl and a mini blade for smaller jobs, like chopping nuts and breadcrumbs.
 The design on the slicing blade is ingenious with 24 settings on a single disc.
 All this and more, plus it comes with a housing unit to organize all of the attachments.
-Here’s the link to Sur La Table, the only place you can buy one.
-My 20 year old Cuisinart is now stored away.

 So many kitchen appliances on the market are gimmicks, used once or twice then shelved to collect dust.
 Not this one.
 I was given one as a gift and really love it.
 You can turn a plain sandwich into a terrific Italian panini in just a few minutes.
 I use mine many times a week, for lunch in particular.
 A panini, bowl of soup and a salad make for a great dinner too.
 This is an appliance worth the purchase and kitchen space.
 Clean up is a breeze, just wipe off with a damp sponge or paper towel as the surface is non-stick.
 Breville makes a Duo model and a Quattro for large families.
 Here is the link to the Duo model which will make two paninis at once.
 And be sure to order a copy of Kathy Strahs book, The Ultimate Panini Press Cookbook.

 Non-Stick Skillet (My Favorite Omelet Pan)

-For omelets and cooking delicate dishes, I always pull out my Scanpan CTX Non-stick skillet.
+For omelets, searing salmon and scallops, I always pull out my Scanpan CTX Non-stick skillet.
 The 8″ size is perfect for an omelet for 1-2 people.
 Scanpan is the first producer of nonstick cookware certified PFOA free, so it’s safe for your family and the environment.
 Made in Denmark, it has a patented ceramic titanium nonstick cooking surface that is the best I’ve seen.
 It works better than a traditional non-stick pan.
 Scanpan has 5-layer clad-aluminum construction so it’s heavy and heats evenly for even cooking.
 Although they say it is dishwasher safe, I wash mine by hand and keep it in the nice storage bag that comes with it.
 Allow it to cool and rinse with a little soap and water and wipe dry.
 It cleans up instantly.
 My favorite non-stick pan and a fantastic performer.
 Scanpan comes in larger sizes too.

 Another little handy tool I have several of is the Microplane Zester.
 It makes fine citrus zest, fine shreds of hard cheese, fine chocolate and nutmeg shavings.
 The handle is comfortable to hold and the surface has razor sharp little teeth.
-Comes in multiple colors.

 This is not your mother’s pressure cooker.
 It won’t hiss, spit, jiggle, threaten to blow up or scare you to death.
 Modern pressure cookers are a great time saver in the kitchen.
 I make soups, stews, cheesecake, rice and quick broths in mine.
 And the larger size can do pressure canning.
 When you are not using them in pressure cooker mode, they are a solid standard stock pot.
 I have two of the Fagor models (8 and 10 quart).
 They’ve been great performers in my kitchen.
 They are well built with 18/10 stainless steel and a triple-valve system and lock.
 Fagor pressure cookers work on electric, gas and even induction cooktops.
 The Fagor 8 quart pressure cooker.
-If you only cook for two, the 6 quart is an option.

 BPA-Free Storage Containers